 What is Yerba Maté?

 Yerba Maté (pronounced yehrba-mah-te) is a nutrient dense plant from South America.
-Made from the leaves of the yerba maté plant, the drink is often simply called “maté” and is traditionally enjoyed from a hollowed-out gourd, often decorated with elegant designs, and is shared among friends as a symbol of closeness.
+Made from the leaves of the yerba maté plant, the drink is often simply called “maté” and is traditionally enjoyed from a hollowed-out gourd, often decorated with elegant designs, and a bombilla.
+It can be enjoyed alone, or shared among friends as a symbol of closeness.

 Often referred to by the Amazonians as the "Drink of the Gods," the leaves contain 24 vitamins and minerals, 15 amino acids, abundant antioxidants and naturally occurring caffeine.
 Of the most common stimulants in the world: coffee, tea, kola nut, cocoa and guarana, yerba maté is the healthiest – delivering both energy and nutrition.